VoidOne-App/VoidOne/README.md

 This section describes the project's **current engineering foundation**.

-Future capabilities are intentionally excluded from current-feature claims.
+Future capabilities are intentionally not presented as current functionality.

 ## 💻 Native Application

 VoidOne is built around:

 - **C++23**
-- **Qt 6**
+- **Qt 6.8**
 - **QML / Qt Quick**
 - **SQLite**
 - **CMake**